 Shady's beef with Ja Rule was inherited through his crew, specifically 50 Cent.
 Before Marshall and Dre signed 50 Cent to their record label, 50 already had a pretty intense past with Ja, including physical altercations that resulted in 50 punching Ja, and 50 and crew getting stabbed in a club (on two separate occasions).

 Ja Rule was pretty pissed that Em and Dre would sign someone he clearly had beef with, and things spiraled from there.
 Ja came after Em with lines like “Em, you claim your mother’s a crackhead and Kim is a known sl*t / So what’s Hailie gonna be when she grows up?".
-A furious Shady geared up his crew and fired back with the brutal track "Hailie's Revenge."
+A furious Shady geared up his crew and fired back with the brutal track "Hailie's Revenge."1,416128Is this on-point?

 Eminem Vs. Mariah Carey: "The Warning"